bitzec/bitzec-swing/README.md

 **outgoing transactions) and it must also be backed up after creating a new Z address.**

 **STABILITY WARNING: The GUI wallet is as yet considered experimental!
 It is known to exhibit occasional stability problems related to running a full Zcash node.**
-**Specifically if the locally running `zcashd` cannot start properly due to issues with the local blockchain, the GUI cannot start either!**
+**Specifically if the locally running `bitzecd` cannot start properly due to issues with the local blockchain, the GUI cannot start either!**
 **Users need to be prepared to fix such problems manually as described in the [troubleshooting guide](docs/TroubleshootingGuide.md).**
 **Doing so requires command line skills.**